-- a.
-Testing is required under the following circumstances: - 1) Employees who have had close contact to someone with COVID-19,
+a.
+Testing will be made available under the following circumstances:

-- 2) All persons with COVID-19 symptoms, - 3) During and outbreak or major outbreak. - 4) Exception: Returned cases, as defined above, are not required to test. - b.
-COVID-19 tests are available at no cost, during paid time, to all of our employees who had a close contact in the workplace. - c.
-LEA will provide employees required to test information regarding available COVID-19-related benefits to which the employee may be entitled under applicable federal, state, or local laws.
+- 1) Employees who have had close contact to someone with COVID-19, - 2) All persons with COVID-19 symptoms, - 3) During and outbreak or major outbreak.
+Refer to Section 19 - 4) Exception: Returned cases, as defined above, are not required to test. - b.
+COVID-19 tests are available at no cost, during paid time, to all of our employees who had a close contact in the workplace.